petiay/measure_extinction/docs/calc_extinction.rst

 very little.

 The DAT file for both stars is given in the data directory for this package along with the STIS (HD 283809) and IUE (HD 64802) spectra.
+For details of the format of these files, see :ref:`data_formats`.
-Using these files, the spectra of both stars can be plotted by reading in the observed data using the StarData object and then calling the member function plot_obs.
+Using these files, the spectra of both stars can be plotted by reading in the observed data using the :class:`~measure_extinction.stardata.StarData` object and then calling its member function plot_obs.

 .. code-block:: python